TAbdiukov/SCAPTURE/README.md

 ## Features
 * Barebones Windows OS compatible.
+	* Does not use any external WinAPI.
 	* Works on 16-bit systems.
-	* Doesn't use any external WinAPI.
-	* A slight limitation, tool saves in `.BMP` format only.
+	* The tool saves in `.BMP` format only (limitation).
-		PNG/other lossless formats require WinAPI/3rd-party classes, avoided for compatibility.
+		PNG and other lossless formats require WinAPI/3rd-party classes - avoided for compatibility.
 * Doesn't require any sophisticated compiling procedures!
 Compile in IDE -> Good to go!

 ## Usage